bootchk/GimpFu-v3/readme.txt

     clone this repository
     cd to the clone
     clone gimp repository into this repository (see below)
-    >vagga --use-env DISPLAY gimpRunGUI
+    >vagga --use-env DISPLAY gimpTestGUI

 The last command will take a long time (the first time you run it.)
 Ultimately, it will run Gimp from within the container.
-And a test.py GimpFu plugin is installed in the container (Gimp menu Somewhere/test.)
+And test GimpFu plugins and the Gimpfu source are installed in the container's home (project/.home/.config/GIMP/2.99/plug-ins) and PYTHONPATH is set to find them.
+(That way, the container starts easily, but Gimp finds the local plugins and gimpfu before finding what is installed by the Gimp build.)

 Then you can hack at the .py files in your clone and rerun the last commmand.
-It will take a minute or so to restart (not ideal, probably there is a better way.)
+It will take seconds to restart.

+(Alternatively, if you run gimpRunGUI, it uses the plugins and gimpfu source that the vagga.yaml script puts into the container itself, in the locations that a Gimp build would install plugins and gimpfu.)

 Vagga leaves versioned containers which will fill your disk drive.
 Occasionally you will need to: